max-winderbaum/simple-worktree/README.md

 ## Shell Integration

-For automatic directory changing when deleting worktrees, add this to your shell configuration:
+For automatic directory changing when creating or deleting worktrees, add this to your shell configuration:

 ### Bash (~/.bashrc)
 ```bash